 When conjuring images of Italian culinary extravagance, there are the staple contenders: mozzarella, carbonara, and of course prosciutto.
 Recognising the latter’s importance in the Italian antipasto tradition, la Prosciutteria captured a niche market, and has devoted itself to serving a decadent mix of cut hams off the bone.
 Sample one of their mixed platters, and couple it with a fine red.

 Via Natale del Grande, 52

-Eggs Restaurant is an egg and carbonara heaven, open for breakfast, lunch, and dinner.
-It’s a small and contemporary bistro with a rich and varied menu in which the egg is the star of the show.
+Eggs restaurant is an egg and carbonara heaven, open for breakfast, lunch, and dinner.
+It’s a small and contemporary bistro with a rich and varied menu where the egg is the star of the show.
 Along with organic hen eggs, there are also ostrich, quail, and sea urchin eggs plus caviar!